Trying to find great activities and attractions in Maui? Our Maui itinerary is all you need to plan the perfect trip!

 More important symbolic sites on the island, like the sacred ʻĪao Valley, play a vital role in Maui’s history.
 There are other rewarding opportunities to experience the island’s culture, such as hula performances and local cuisine, which are a great addition to any Maui itinerary.

-Known as “Valley Isle,” Maui is beloved for its thriving rainforests, rugged coastal landscapes, sprawling sandy beaches, and eye-catching blue waters.
+Known as “Valley Isle,” Maui is beloved for its thriving rainforests, rugged coastal landscapes, sprawling sandy beaches, and eye-catching blue waters, making it one of the best Hawaiian destinations.

 The many plant and animal species, some of which are endemic to the island, that call Maui home are another drawing feature of Maui, where many people travel for whale-watching as humpback whales migrate to the island every year.